Overview

 structure annotation with spectral library match.

-If a structure candidate shown in this tab also has a reference spectrum imported via a custom database, the spectral match will be shown.
-Clicking on it will show the spectral matchig tab.
+Finally, if a structure candidate has a reference spectrum imported via a custom database, the spectral match will be displayed.
+Clicking on this match will take you to the Library Matches tab.

 Foo

-By default, structure candidates present in structure databases but NOT generated by MSNovelist will also be shown.
-This can be turned off using the first button on the top right.
+By default, structure candidates from the structure databases that have NOT been generated by MSNovelist are also displayed.
+You can hide those structures by toggling the left button in the top right corner.

-In this tab, a direct connection between the input MS/MS spectrum and the CSI:FingerID structure candidates is visualized.
-The table in the top part of the view shows all structure candidates for a given query that were also present in the “Structures” tab.
-Structure candidates generated by MSNovelist are also shown here.
-This can be disabled using the first button on the top right.
-By selecting a structure, the bottom part of the view shows the fragmentation spectrum on the left, as well as the given structure candidate on the right.
+The Substructure Annotations tab visualizes the direct connection between the input MS/MS spectrum and the CSI:FingerID structure candidates.
+The table at the top displays all structure candidates for a given query (as listed in the Structures tab), and all structure candidates generated by MSNovelist.
+You can hide/unhide MSNovelist-generated structures by toggling the left button in the top right corner.
+When you select a structure from the list, the lower part of the view shows the fragmentation spectrum on the left and the selected structure candidate on the right.

 Foo